basho-labs/little_riak_book/en/02-concepts.md

 You can think of buckets as [namespaces](http://en.wikipedia.org/wiki/Namespace_(computer_science\)).

 Using our `favorite` example from above, we can specify a favorite food, versus a favorite animal, by using the same key.
-Unless you're a midwest farm kid like me, these categories probably won't overlap much.
+Unless you're a Midwest farm kid like me, these categories probably won't overlap much.

 ```javascript
 food["favorite"] = "pizza"